googlefonts/fontdiffenator/README.md

 Compare two fonts against each other.

-Still extreme wip.
+## Features

+**Glyph matching**
+Most differs will only compare glyphs if they have matching names.
+Diffenator matches glyphs by creating a key consisting of the unicodes and OT features used to produce the glyph.
+This allows us to make comparisons where font A uses AGl names whilst font B uses uniXXXX names.

+**Mark positioning**
+Marks coordinates are related to the glyph's outlines; not the metrics.

+**Kerning**
+Pair and class to class kerning are supported.
+The class kerns get flattened into pairs.
+Unfortunately this approach is very slow.

 ## Limitations

 - gsub_diff: Cannot parse gsub rules LookupTypes 5, 6, 8
-- Vertical metrics tests missing
-- Browser rendering tests missing
+- mkmk still needs implementing

 ## Future work

 ### Comparing OpenType features

-The developers of fontTools are working on [otlLib](https://github.com/fonttools/fonttools/issues/468) which will make working with OpenType data much easier.
-Our current solution uses the approach implemented in nototools.
-We ttxn the gpos and gsub font tables then use regular expressions to parse the data.
-We should refactor once otlLib can unbuild OpenType features.
+The developers of fontTools are working on [otlLib](https://github.com/fonttools/fonttools/issues/468) which will make working with GPOS and GSUB tables much easier.

 ## Installation